JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 For properties that are decreasing in POF due to rapid new construction or for other reasons, a negative POF annual change will give more accurate results.
 However a value of 0 will generally be slightly conservative and will generate estimates that are usually within 5% of actual costs.

-It is the author's opinion that county assessors (in all 39 WA counties) should be providing these calculators for their constituents.
+It is the author's opinion that competent county assessors (in all 39 WA counties) should be providing these calculators for their constituents.

 Example calculator calculation: